Investors can get returns from mutual funds investments in the form of dividends or capital gains.

 Short-term capital gains tax

-Based on an individual’s tax slab
+Based on individual’s tax slab

-Off-setting rules
+Off-setting rules,

-• Long-term capital loss can only be offset against long-term capital gains.
+• Long-term capital loss can only be offset against long-term capital gains

-• Short-term capital loss can be offset against both short-term or long-term capital gains.
+• Short-term capital loss can be offset against both short-term or long-term capital gains

 Note: The information above is applicable under the current taxation rules and could be subject to changes.
 Do consult a chartered accountant (CA) before filing your IT returns.
 For more information click here.